-Would you like the chance to become a software engineer but do not have the relevant training or degree?
+Would you like the chance to become a software engineer without a degree?

 With the right set of skills and willingness to work hard, you can apply for a software engineering job without a degree.